SettleMint

 Wallet binding after onboarding

-Execution creates a replacement wallet path, links the replacement identity path, and marks registered lost wallets through the recovery flow.
-The workflow also resets active sessions and wallet verification methods.
-When a personal EOA has a paired smart wallet, execution can recover balances from both wallets.
-Review the user's EOA and personal smart-wallet holdings before approval.
+The recovery flow creates a replacement wallet path, links the replacement identity, and marks the lost wallet as replaced.
+It resets active sessions and verification methods.
+For EOAs with a paired smart wallet, both balances can be recovered.
+Review the user's holdings and confirm each step.

 Use Recover a user's identity when wallet access cannot be restored.
 Use Verify KYC to issue the claims that let the recovered identity resume regulated activity.